 - In Disk Management, drag the right line of the Status column to expand it.
 Now, look which partition is marked as Primary Partition.
 Right-click this partition as click Make Partition As Active.

 - If a pop-up asking to confirm appears, click Yes or OK.

 6 Method.
 System Restore

-Using backups is one of the most popular ways of fixing various Windows problems, including 0x80070002.
+You can use System Restore to fix 0x80070002 on Windows 10 and other versions.
 System Restore basically restores your Windows computer system settings back to previous state.
 Typically, Win10 operating system creates a backup BEFORE installing an update, so even if you haven’t created a backup manually, you should find one to use.

 TIP.
 Try to choose a backup prior to changes to system settings you or someone else have made and can’t determine what caused the discussed error.

 - In the taskbar, click on Windows icon.

 - Then hit the Gear icon to open Settings.